rayx02/blog/content/project/example/index.md

 ---
-title: Example Project
+title: Write a Project
-summary: An example of using the in-built project page.
+summary: How to Write Your PERSONAL PROJECT Report in a Weekend.
 tags:
   - Deep Learning
-date: '2016-04-27T00:00:00Z'
+date: '2023-05-12T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''